How does node centrality in a financial network affect asset price prediction?: The impact of factors' centrality on prediction

-Therefore, we conclude that factors with low centrality have better forecasting effects on the same asset than those with high centrality do.
-High centrality of nodes in a complex network is not equivalent to strong correlation between nodes and the forecast target.
-The results are not contradictory to the traditional selection of factors based on correlation.
-Moreover, they suggest a new idea for selecting factors.
-When predicting an asset price in a complex system, factors with low centrality should be selected rather than only factors with high centrality.
+Basically, when forecasting the London gold spot price, we can come to a conclusion: factors with low centrality are more forecasting-effective than those with high centrality.
+It is worth noting that the high centrality of nodes in a complex network is not equivalent to strong correlations between nodes and the forecast object.
+Thus our findings do not conflict with conventional correlation-based factor selection methods.
+Additionally, they suggest a fresh idea for factor selection which recommends factors with low centrality should be selected rather than just those with high centrality when predicting asset prices in a complex financial system.
+This is somewhat similar to the suggestion by \cite{Pozzi} who claim that more stocks with low centrality in the network should be allocated to avoid risks.

 In the remainder of this section, we aim to explain our main conclusions from an information perspective.